 - Lube Oil Cooler Piping Should have Break-up Flanges for Maintenance purpose.

-- Compressor Suction / Discharge Piping should be routed in such way that it has enough flexibility to accommodate Thermal Expansion and to Reduce Nozzle Load.
+- Compressor Suction / Discharge Piping should be routed in such a way that it has enough flexibility to accommodate Thermal Expansion and to Reduce Nozzle Load.

 - Compressor Suction / Discharge Piping should be adequately supported as per Stress Engineers Support requirements.